 Secrets of the Texas Criminal Justice System and Your Rights

-Several drug crimes in Texas relate to the creation of fake prescriptions, to the unauthorized use of prescriptions, or to the unauthorized possession of prescription forms.
+Several drug crimes in Texas are related to the creation of fake prescriptions.
+To the unauthorized use of prescriptions.
+Or to the unauthorized possession of prescription forms.
 These charges are extremely serious and warrant the attention of a Lubbock drug lawyer as soon as possible.

 Prescription Drug Requirements